8-Day Lemosho Route Kilimanjaro: Complete Day-by-Day Guide

 Day 6: Karanga Camp (3,995m) to Barafu Camp (4,673m)

-The descent to Mweka Camp is long and relentless — almost 3,000 metres of descent on tired legs — but the elation of having summited provides fuel for the journey.
-Arrive at Mweka Camp (3,100m) in the late afternoon, hot food waiting, and the knowledge that tomorrow is your last day on the mountain.
+The descent to Mweka Camp is long and relentless โ almost 3,000 metres of descent on tired legs โ but the elation of having summited provides fuel for the journey.
+The scree descent from Stella Point to Barafu takes about 90 minutes (compared to 5โ6 hours going up).
+After a brief rest and hot meal at Barafu, you continue descending through alpine desert and moorland to Mweka Camp (3,100m), arriving in the late afternoon.
+Hot food is waiting, your crew congratulates you, and the knowledge that tomorrow is your last day on the mountain settles around you like a warm blanket.

-The final morning descends the Mweka Route through lush montane rainforest — a fitting return to life after the volcanic desert of the high mountain.
-The forest is alive again, the air thick and warm, monkeys watching from above.
+The final morning descends the Mweka Route through lush montane rainforest โ a fitting return to life after the volcanic desert of the high mountain.
+The forest is alive again: the air thick and warm, monkeys watching from above, birdsong filling every gap.
+Your legs will be stiff and your toes will protest the downhill, but the mood is celebratory.
 Your crew sings traditional Tanzanian songs as the mountain recedes behind you.
-At Mweka Gate, summit certificates are awarded to all climbers who reached Uhuru Peak, then the transfer to Arusha — and the long process of telling everyone you know that you climbed Kilimanjaro.
+At Mweka Gate, summit certificates are awarded to all climbers who reached Uhuru Peak (gold certificates) or Stella Point (green certificates).
+Handshakes, photographs, and the tipping ceremony for your guides and porters conclude the mountain experience.
+Then the transfer to Arusha โ and the long process of telling everyone you know that you climbed Kilimanjaro.

 Why the 8-Day Lemosho Route Has the Highest Success Rate